KhronosGroup/KTX-Software/BUILDING.md

 installer so that `git-remote-hg` can `import mercurial` from your Python installation.

-To install `git=remote-hg` follow the example below, which copies it to `/usr/local/bin`.
+To install `git-remote-hg` follow the example below, which copies it to `/usr/local/bin`.
 Note the URL below is a fork with fixes for compability with Mercurial 3.2+.
 Applying `s/fingolfin/felipec/` on the URL gives the upstream origin.